envoyproxy/nighthawk/README.md

 # Nighthawk

-*A L7 HTTP protocol family benchmarking tool based on Envoy*
+*A L7 (HTTP/HTTPS/HTTP2) performance characterization tool*

 ## Current state

+Nighthawk currently offers:

-The nighthawk client supports HTTP/1.1 and HTTP/2 over HTTP and HTTPS.
+- A load testing client which supports HTTP/1.1 and HTTP/2 over HTTP and HTTPS.

-HTTPS certificates are not yet validated.
+(HTTPS certificates are not yet validated).
+- A simple [test server](source/server/README.md) which is capable of generating dynamic response sizes, as well as inject delays.

 ## Prerequisites